 Add the yogurt, orange extract and orange peel, and mix it for a minute more.

 Drop the dry mix onto the wet mix, or sieve it all in, and combine it all very well using a spatula.
 The mixture should be well homogenized.
 The batter is thick and very shiny!

 Pour the batter gently over the orange arrangement, and massage the batter down with the spatula to remove air bubbles.
 Careful not to dislodge the orange slices below.

-After baking, place the cake on a cooling rack until it’s comfortable enough for you to touch the pan, at least 20 minutes.
-The cake should be turned while it’s still warm, to prevent the orange slices from sticking to the bottom as they cool.
+After baking, place the keto oil cake on a cooling rack until it’s comfortable enough for you to touch the pan, at least 20 minutes.
+The cake should be turned upside down while it’s still warm, to prevent the orange slices from sticking to the bottom as they cool.